Best Monitor for Mac mini iMore 2020

 Best on a budget

-The ZenScreen is ASUS's very portable monitor with a USB-C port, a great-looking IPS panel, and more.
+The ZenScreen is ASUS's space-friendly monitor with a USB-C port, a great-looking IPS panel, and more.

 Picking the right second screen for your Mac mini is a difficult one.
-It's important to consider how much room you have on your desk, what you plan to use your Mac laptop for, and how much you can afford.
-That's why the LG UltraFine 4K is the perfect fit for most people.
+It's important to consider how much room you have on your desk, what you plan to use your Mac mini for, and how much you can afford.
+That's why the LG UltraFine 4K is our best monitor for Mac mini this year since it's the perfect fit for most people.
 At 24-inches, it's big, but not too big.
-It's got an incredible 4K screen resolution and a variety of versatile ports for connecting all manner of peripherals.
+It's got an incredible 4K screen resolution and various ports for connecting all manner of peripherals.

-If the LG is just a bit out of your range, the ASUS ZenScreen truly is the next best thing and it's portable!
-On the other end, consider the always impressive LG UltraFine 5K.
+If the LG is just a bit out of your range, the ASUS ZenScreen truly is the next best thing, and it's portable!
+On the other end, if you need the absolute best, then consider the always impressive Pro Display XDR.
 The monitor is powerful and beautiful too!

 Credits — The team that worked on this guide